text-forge/text-forge/README.md

 **Text Forge** is a lightweight, modular code editor designed for flexibility and control.
 Its mode-driven design, customizable interface, and support for GDScript scripting make it easy to create a personalized editing environment.

-This editor is deeply language-agnostic and suitable for any text format, and its data-driven and object-oriented architectur with plug-and-play modules lets you extend functionality without touching the core.
+This editor is deeply language-agnostic and suitable for any text format, and its data-driven and object-oriented architecture with plug-and-play modules lets you extend functionality without touching the core.

 ![auto-formatter-after.png](docs/img/auto-formatter-after.png)
  ^ Text Forge screenshot: HTML mode, Find & Replace panel.
 Auto-formatted HTML (from [input](docs/img/auto-formatter-before.png)).